ulfelder/earlywarningproject-statrisk-replication/README.md

 DEPENDENCIES
 ____________

-This work was originally done in R Version 3.1.1 for 64-bit Windows OS.
+This work was originally done in R Version 3.2.1 for 64-bit Windows OS.
 In addition to base R, it depends on the following packages:

 * caret
 * DataCombine
+* dplyr
 * foreign
 * Hmisc
 * plm